diegzumillo/Bunch-of-Aseprite-scripts/README.md

 # Bunch-of-Aseprite-scripts
-Poorly written, poorly optimized and poorly commented, but free for anyone to use and modify.
+These are simple LUA scripts written for very specialized tasks.
+You are welcome to use and modify them at will.